Large Language Models for Secure Code Assessment: A Multi-Language Empirical Study: Abstract

 \section{Abstract}

-Most vulnerability detection studies focus on datasets of vulnerabilities in C/C++ code, offering limited language diversity.
-Thus, the effectiveness of deep learning methods, including large language models (LLMs), in detecting software vulnerabilities beyond these languages is still largely unexplored.

-In this paper, we evaluate the effectiveness of LLMs in detecting and classifying Common Weakness Enumerations (CWE) using different prompt and role strategies.
-Our experimental study targets six state-of-the-art pre-trained LLMs (GPT-3.5-Turbo, GPT-4 Turbo, GPT-4o, CodeLLama-7B, CodeLLama-13B, and Gemini 1.5 Pro) and five programming languages: Python, C, C++, Java, and JavaScript.
-We compiled a multi-language vulnerability dataset from different sources, to ensure representativeness.
-Our results showed that GPT-4o achieves the highest vulnerability detection and CWE classification scores using a few-shot setting.
+Most vulnerability detection studies rely on datasets tied to specific programming languages and within-project settings, limiting language diversity and the assessment of model generalizability.
+Consequently, the effectiveness of deep learning methods, including large language models (LLMs), beyond such restricted scenarios remains largely unexplored.
+In this paper, we evaluate six state-of-the-art LLMs (GPT-3.5-Turbo, GPT-4 Turbo, GPT-4o, CodeLlama-7B, CodeLlama-13B, Gemini 1.5 Pro) on vulnerability detection and CWE classification across five languages (Python, C, C++, Java, JavaScript).
+We compiled a multi-language dataset from diverse sources and investigated different prompt and role strategies.
+Our results show that GPT-4o achieves the best performance, particularly in few-shot settings.
+To examine practical applicability, we developed \codeguardian, a VSCode extension that enables real-time LLM-assisted vulnerability detection.
+In a user study with 22 professional developers, \codeguardian doubled accuracy and halved task completion time compared to a control group.

-Aside from the quantitative results of our study, we developed a library called \codeguardian integrated with VSCode which enables developers to perform LLM-assisted real-time vulnerability analysis in real-world security scenarios.
-We have evaluated \codeguardian with a user study involving 22 developers from the industry.
-Our study showed that, by using \codeguardian, developers are more accurate and faster at detecting vulnerabilities.